xwzhong/papernote/regularization/Layer Normalization.md

 #### highlight:
   1. Notice that changes in the output of one layer will tend to cause highly correlated changes in the summed inputs to the next layer, especially with ReLU units whose outputs can change by a lot.
-  2. t under layer normalization, all the hidden units in a layer share the same normalization terms µ and σ, but different training cases have different normalization terms.
+  2. under layer normalization, all the hidden units in a layer share the same normalization terms µ and σ, but different training cases have different normalization terms.
 Unlike batch normalization, layer normaliztion does not impose any constraint on the size of a mini-batch and it can be used in the pure online regime with batch size 1.